-iii) Share-based payment transactions
+(iii) Share-based payment transactions

 The Group measures the cost of equity-settled transactions with management and other parties by reference to the fair value of the equity instruments at the date at which they are granted.
 The fair value is determined by the Board of Directors using either the Binomial or the Black-Scholes valuation methods, taking into account the terms and conditions upon which the equity instruments were granted.
-The assumptions in relation to the valuation of the equity instruments are detailed in Note 17.
+The assumptions in relation to the valuation of the equity instruments are detailed in the notes in periods when such equity instruments are issued.
 The accounting estimates and assumptions relating to equity-settled share-based payments would have no impact on the carrying amounts of assets and liabilities within the next annual reporting year end but may impact expenses and equity.